OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 existing field.
 In this way, the ``DataSet`` metadata supports one-dimensional arrays, but the entries in the array must be added iteratively by the user.
-Also, note that in the above C++ example, the metadata scalar type must be specified with a ``SILC::MetaDataType`` enum value, and similar requirements exist for C and Fortran ``DataSet`` implementations.
+Also, note that in the above C++ example, the metadata scalar type must be specified with a ``SmartRedis::MetaDataType`` enum value, and similar requirements exist for C and Fortran ``DataSet`` implementations.